 (also cstr

-Functions available for most all containers:
+Functions defined for most container types:

 The container template parameters are specified with a #define i_xxxx